Title and statement of responsibility area

 Fonds consists of family and business records relating to the Anderson family of Sherbrooke, Guysborough County.
-Included are 4 ledgers and 2 accompanying indexes from A. Anderson & Sons, general merchants (ca. 1909 to 1932); business receipts, invoices, and statements relating to A. Anderson & Sons; personal correspondence, predominantly Caroline MacKeen Anderson between her children, as well as other miscellaneous correspondence (ca. 1863 to 1904); photocopies of C.W.
-Anderson's report cards from Pictou Academy (1887-1888); records relating to the Anderson's shipping interests; teaching records of Caroline MacKeen Anderson and a school register for Sherbrooke section (1866-1867); two portraits, one of Robert Henry Anderson and one of Robert Clarence Anderson; and other miscellaneous records.
+Included are 4 ledgers and 2 accompanying indexes from A. Anderson & Sons, general merchants (ca. 1909 to 1932); business receipts, invoices, and statements relating to A. Anderson & Sons; personal correspondence, predominantly between Caroline MacKeen Anderson and her children, (ca. 1863 to 1907); photocopies of C.W.
+Anderson's report cards from Pictou Academy (1887-1888); records relating to the Anderson's shipping interests; teaching records of Caroline MacKeen Anderson and a school register for Sherbrooke section (1866-1867); several portraits, of family members; and other miscellaneous records.

 Immediate source of acquisition

 Language of material

 Location of originals

 Restrictions on access

 Terms governing use, reproduction, and publication